The Gamma Function via Interpolation: Conclusion

 \section{Conclusion}

-The interpolating formulas have favorable convergence properties with respect to the number $N$ of poles.
-We propose that this rate is geometric with $N$, as is the case with the Lanczos formula.
-The distribution of points at which $\Gamma(z)$ is sampled determines the region of interpolation.
-If this region is large enough, the extrapolation error cannot grow too large.
-The asymptotic factors in \eqref{eqn:F} ensure proper convergence at $\infty$.
+In this paper we have accomplished several tasks.
+First, we have shown that the methods developed by Lanczos and Spouge for approximating the gamma function can be recovered using techniques of interpolation.
+Next, we showed that by selecting different interpolating point distributions, the accuracy can be modestly improved, and as a result we obtain high degrees of nearly uniform precision for $\Gamma(z)$ over the right half of complex plane.
+Finally, we have shown that methods of rational approximation can also be used to do the same in double precision, if one is willing to allow the poles of the approximation to vary.

-It is possible that other strategies could produce higher degrees of accuracy.
-The geometric spacing of interpolating values focuses on minimizing error over the real line.
-There is no reason that complex values of $z_k$ could not be considered as well.
-We leave this as a topic of future work.
+A general feature of our framework, as well as the earlier approaches of Lanczos and Spouge, is the favorable convergence properties with respect to the number $N$ of poles.
+The numerical results indicate a geometric convergence with respect to the degree $N$ of the rational approximation.
+We also note that the distribution of points at which $\Gamma(z)$ is sampled determines the region of interpolation.
+If this region is large enough, we observe that the extrapolation error cannot grow too large, and in particular the relative error $1-c_\infty(r)/\sqrt{2\pi}$ at infinite is well-controlled.